AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md

 Log on to the ECS instance to view the partition types \(MBR and GPT\) and file system types \(such as ext4 and xfs\) of the system disk and data disks.
 Subsequent resizing operations vary based on the types of the partitions and file systems.

 1. Connect to the ECS instance.
-For more information, see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
+For more information,see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).

 2. Run the following command view the disks attached to the instance: